belle2/basf2/online_book/basf2/first_steering_file.rst

 .. admonition:: Task
     :class: exercise stacked

-    Open an empty file with an editor of your choice.
-Add those three lines.
+    Open an empty file with an editor of your choice and add those three lines.
-    Run the script.
-Don't worry, if you've done everything correct, you should see some error messages.
-Read them carefully!
+    Save the file with a ``.py`` extension.

 .. admonition:: Hint
     :class: toggle xhint stacked